WEC Energy Group, Inc. research snapshot

 Business essence

 Customers pay WEC because homes, businesses, hospitals, factories, and data centers need reliable electricity and natural gas service.
-The business converts regulated infrastructure investment into earnings when regulators approve cost recovery and fair returns.
+The business converts regulated infrastructure investment into earnings when regulators approve cost recovery and fair returns, and data centers are becoming a visible new demand source.

 Moat